Wireshark 4.5.0

 The primary use for this function is to create trees that reset for each new capture file that is loaded.
 This can be done by specifying wmem_epan_scope() as the metadata scope and wmem_file_scope() as the data scope.

 Remove a node in the tree indexed by a uint32_t integer value.
-This is not really a remove, but the value is set to NULL so that wmem_tree_lookup32 not will find it.
+This now is a real remove.
+This returns the value stored at that key.
+If the tree memory is managed manually (NULL allocator), it is the responsibility of the caller to free it.

 Remove the value under a string key.
 This is not really a remove, but the value is set to NULL so that wmem_tree_lookup_string not will find it.
 See wmem_tree_insert_string for an explanation of flags.